 Lions in the kitchen The Laconia-Gilford Lions Club donated \$5,000 to the Laconia Senior Center kitchen fund to help the Center improve and upgrade its kitchen facilities.
 "Our Club was glad to be able to be a part of this effort which involves two key concerns of ours: helping seniors and addressing food insecurity issues" explained Club member Lori Chandler.
 "We would like to invite other service clubs and similar organizations to participate as well."
 Pictured, from left: Lion Bill Chandler, Lion Matt Soza, Heather Joubert (Resource Manager), Heather O'Brien (Operations Wellness Manager), and Suzanne Demers (Director of Elder Services).
-Hiring?
-Reach More Local Applicants Wanted Email:Tracy@salmonpress.news Phone:(603) 279-4516

-EVENTS (continued from Page A1) bread cookie ornaments they can take home.
+Email:Tracy@salmonpress.news Hiring?
+Phone:(603) 279-4516 Reach More Local Applicants Wanted EVENTS (continued from Page A1) bread cookie ornaments they can take home.
 RSVP by Monday, Dec.
 4 to take part and slots are already limited.
 Contact Alton Parks and Rec at alronparksrec-asst@ alton.nh.gov or call 603-875-0109.
-Preschool kids can have some holiday fun at the Alton Parks and Rec Department's Preschool Play - Festive Fun on Wednesday, Dec.
+Preschool kids can have some holidav fun at the Alton Parks and Rec Department's Preschool Play - Festive Fun on Wednesday, Dec.
 20 from 10-11:30 a.m.
 Kids ages 3-5 can come to the Alton Bay Community Center for crafts, music, and games.
-RSVP by Sunday, Dec.
-17 to reserve a spot by emailing parksrec-asst@alton.nh.gov or calling 603-875-0109.
-Several events will be going on throughout the month of December.
+RSVP by a spot by emailing parksrec-asst@alton.nh.gov or Several events will be going on throughout the month of December.

 The Parks and Recreation Departments of three towns are hosting a holiday lights contest.
 Light it Up!
 Multi-Town Decorating Contest Is hosted by the Alton, New Durham, and Farmington Parks and Recreation Departments and residents in all three communities can sign up by Dec.
 9 to have their home included on

-munity.
-So, gather your

-friends and family, join

-us, and immerse yourself in a day filled with

-joy, holiday shopping,

-For more information or inquiries, please

-contact Michelle Kelley

-at MKelley@pmhschool.
+FAIR

+(continued from Page A1)

+tradition to the occasion.